EKarton/Names-To-Nationality-Predicter/Web Scrapper/README.md

 # Names To Nationality Predicter - Web Scrapper

 ### Description
 This module is responsible for scrapping names and their nationalities from Ancestry.com.
-The names and their nationalities are to be used for the machine learning model.
+The names and their nationalities are to be used for training the machine learning model.

 ### Table of Contents
 - Overview